CourseReps/ECEN452-SP18/Students/tim721w/Lab9/README.md

 Feeding line position can be calculated advance in order to save time on position sweeping in simulation.<br>

 ## Reflection
 This lab is pretty straightforward and not so difficult.
-With class notes, it¡¦s easy for us to apply theorem into experiment and simulation, making the learning more effective.
+With class notes, itÂ¡Â¦s easy for us to apply theorem into experiment and simulation, making the learning more effective.
 <br>